 Required exercises and task-learning techniques

-member and unwittingly impede the recovery process.
+impede your recovery process.

 Not only should caregivers be educated for their role, they must also be supported.